fpena2/Godot-image-stream/README.md

-# Godot-image-stream
+# Godot Image Stream

-Grabs streams current scene view over a websocket.
+Grabs the current scene view and streams it over a WebSocket.

-Built and tested on Godot 4.1.2
+Built and tested on Godot 4.1.2.

-# Configuration
+## Configuration

-    - Update the `ui_right`, `ui_left`, `ui_up`, `ui_down` in the "Input Map" to include the "Physical" version of the right, left, up, and down keys.
+- Update the `ui_right`, `ui_left`, `ui_up`, and `ui_down` in the "Input Map" to include the "Physical" version of the right, left, up, and down keys.
-    - Adjust ImageSenderTimer's `Wait Time` as needed
+- Adjust `ImageSenderTimer`'s `Wait Time` as needed.